Event Rental Providers

 Security or Surveillance Cameras

-1. Notify Human Resources; cameras recording any UC employee require at least a 45-day notice period to employee unions before the cameras can be activated.
-(Note: the purchase and installation can be completed before the Notice term is over, but your department may risk losing these costs on the off chance the Union protests the installation.)
+1. Notify Human Resources: Cameras recording any UC employee require at least a 45-day notice period to employee unions before the cameras can be activated.
+(Note: The purchase and installation can be completed before the notice term is over, but your department may risk losing these costs on the off chance the union protests the installation.)

-2. Work with Design and Construction; some camera installations are categorized as construction, rather than maintenance.
-We may need to bifurcate the purchase; and remove the installation portion from the requisition
+2. Work with Design and Construction: Some camera installations are categorized as construction rather than maintenance.
+We may need to bifurcate the purchase and remove the installation portion from the requisition.

-A formal policy for Surveillance Camera Systems will be announced sometime next year, which will articulate the procedures for requesting approval of the installation and procurement of security cameras on UC property.
+A formal policy for Surveillance Camera Systems will be announced sometime next year, which will articulate the procedures for requesting approval for the installation and procurement of security cameras on UC property.
 In the meantime, any questions prior to submitting a Gateway requisition for security or surveillance cameras should be sent to contracts@bfs.ucsb.edu.

-Security & Door Alarm Services
+Security and Door Alarm Services

-To setup new service, please contact Rick Prinz at Bay Alarm: 805-662-2714; rick.prinz@bayalarm.com.
+To set up new service, please contact Rick Prinz at Bay Alarm: 805-662-2714 or rick.prinz@bayalarm.com.

-For billing questions, please use our local branch ONLY: Jayana Berry at 805-662-2723, or jayana.berry@bayalarm.com (for a secondary contact, please ONLY use: Wanda.Washington@bayalarm.com, 800-411-8111 ex4347).
+For billing questions, please use our local branch ONLY: Jayana Berry at 805-662-2723 or jayana.berry@bayalarm.com.
+(For a secondary contact, please ONLY use: Wanda.Washington@bayalarm.com, 800-411-8111, extension 4347).

 For service on an existing system, contact 800-470-1000.